BALCO scandal: BALCO investigation

-Conte, Arnold and Anderson continued selling these substances undetected from 1988 to 2002 when the official federal investigation of BALCO began.
+Victor Conte, Arnold and Anderson continued selling these substances undetected from 1988 to 2002 when the official federal investigation of BALCO began.
 Parallel with this investigation, the United States Anti-Doping Agency (USADA) began its own covert investigation of Conte and his operation.
 In the summer of 2003, USADA investigators received a syringe with trace amounts of a mysterious substance.
 The anonymous tipster was Trevor Graham, sprint coach to Marion Jones and Tim Montgomery.

 The syringe went to Don Catlin, MD, the founder and then-director of the UCLA Olympic Analytical Laboratory, who had developed a testing process for the substance, tetrahydrogestrinone (THG).
 Later that year, the Chicago Tribune named Catlin Sportsman of the Year.

 He tested 550 existing samples from athletes, of which 20 proved positive for THG.

 Athletes including Kelli White, British sprinter Dwain Chambers, shot putter Kevin Toth, middle-distance runner Regina Jacobs, and hammer throwers John McEwen and Melissa Price were subsequently incriminated in the investigation.

 Jason Giambi

 The former American League MVP admitted to steroid use as well as HGH use in front of a grand jury in December 2003.
 Jason Giambi first became connected with BALCO after inquiring with Greg Anderson about Barry Bonds' training regimen.
 The much publicized leak of court documents which were said to contain this admission led to a tarnishing of Giambi's career, yet because he never actually failed a drug test, Giambi has, thus far, avoided punishment from Major League Baseball.
 Giambi subsequently made a few apologies to the media, the most direct of which may have come on May 16, 2007, when he told USA Today, "I was wrong for using that stuff...what we should have done a long time ago was stand up — players, ownership, everybody - and said 'we made a mistake.'"
-His younger brother Jeremy, a fellow major leaguer and former teammate of Giambi's on the Oakland A's, was also involved in receiving supplements from BALCO, and admitted using steroids during his career.
+His younger brother Jeremy, a fellow major leaguer and former teammate of Giambi's on the Oakland Athletics, was also involved in receiving supplements from BALCO, and admitted using steroids during his career.